17 Insider tips for visiting Prague on budget (2026) by a local

 Whilst there are plenty of souvenir shops on the King’s Route and Old Town Square, they are not always budget-friendly, unless you are looking for a fridge magnet!

 I usually buy traditional Czech spa wafers, biscuits or traditional sweets as these taste really great, don’t cost a lot of money and people seem to prefer them more than something they will have to dust!
-You can buy the sweets and biscuits in any large supermarket.
+You can buy the sweets and biscuits on my photo above in any large supermarket.

 If you are over 60s (some places over 65) years old, it’s always worth looking at whether there is a concession for the tourist attraction you’d like to visit.
 Most places offer 30-50% reduction in admission fee, but might ask for proof of age if you look particularly youthful!